 MariProject on the basis of SAP Business One

-You can find out how the fully integrated solution for service providers supports you in planning resources in projects at our Product page.
+Find out how the fully integrated solution for service providers can help you plan resources in projects on our Product page.
 We would be happy to demonstrate the system to you.
 Please contact us for this Contact on.

-Calculate ONLY with resources that are actually available.
-In the case of employees, holidays, leave, etc. should also be included here.
-It is also important not to overuse any employee.
-The calculation only makes sense if the employee is able to fulfil his or her tasks.
-If necessary, also pay attention to other (ongoing and upcoming) projects.
+Calculations are ONLY made using the resources actually available.
+In the case of employees, public holidays, holidays etc. should also be included here.
+It is also important not to overburden any employee.
+The calculation only makes sense if the employee is able to fulfil their tasks.
+If necessary, pay attention to other (current and upcoming) projects.

-Include the know-how of the resource staff in the planning.
+Include employee expertise in the planning process.
 Are the resources realistically loaded?
-In addition, prioritise responsibilities.
-This helps to distribute responsibilities.
+Also prioritise responsibilities.
+Helps to allocate responsibilities.

 Make contingency plans.
-If there is a "human error" and failures occur, other employees should be able to be entrusted with the tasks without their capacities being overstretched.
+If there is a "human factor" and failures occur, other employees should be able to be entrusted with the tasks without their capacities being overstretched.

-Big goals with many challenges and in project management actually, human resource management is never quite flawless to implement.
-Nevertheless, accurate planning tends to help stay flexible and weather major or minor disasters well.
+Big goals with lots of challenges and in project management, human resource management can never be implemented perfectly.
+Nevertheless, precise planning tends to help you remain flexible and survive major or minor disasters.

-One or two project management tools are helpful here (especially with regard to the overview).
-It is even more helpful if project management is fully anchored in the company via an integrated application.
+One or two project management tools are helpful here (especially when it comes to maintaining an overview).
+It is even more helpful if project management is fully anchored in the company via integrated applications.
 For example, MARIProject, the project management add-on for SAP Business One.
 More about that here.